7andahalf/Fort-Knox/README.md

 Download the repo onto your system.
 Make sure you have the dependencies(Crypto.Cipher and colorama) installed.
 Use following commands to do that.

+`pip install pycrypto colorama` (recommended)

+if you don't have pip

 `easy_install pycrypto`

 `easy_install colorama`

 Run fortKnox.py